 Genetic testing is only carried out if a person is willing to have it.
-All that’s needed is a blood sample, but it can take a while (up to a year) to get results as the genes are large and the faulty gene may be difficult to find.
+The first step will involve meeting a genetic counsellor to discuss the implications of testing.
+Then all that’s needed is a blood sample, but it can take a while (up to a year) to get results as the genes are large and the faulty gene may be difficult to find.

 Once the faulty gene has been found, other family members can then be tested for the same faulty gene.

 Sometimes the faulty gene can’t be found in the person with the Lynch Syndrome type of cancer (because it’s not Lynch Syndrome or there’s a fault in the gene that research hasn’t yet identified).
 If no gene change is found other family members can’t be tested.
 However, based on their family history, they can still have regular bowel tests and womb checks (in women) to reduce their cancer risk.

 |If you have Lynch Syndrome in your family and have the faulty gene you’ll be advised to have regular screening to reduce your risk of Lynch Syndrome-type cancers.|